pmotch/surgical-mask-clip/README.md

 # surgical-mask-clip
-A 3D printable clip to improve the comfort of wearing a surgical mask for a long time
+A 3D printable clip to improve the comfort of wearing a surgical mask for a long time.

 # Why
 The COVID-19 stuff caused a shortage of [surgical masks (face masks)](https://www.fda.gov/medical-devices/personal-protective-equipment-infection-control/n95-respirators-and-surgical-masks-face-masks) ([archive.org link](https://web.archive.org/web/20200325214258/https://www.fda.gov/medical-devices/personal-protective-equipment-infection-control/n95-respirators-and-surgical-masks-face-masks)) and hospitals are having a hard time replenishing their supplies.
 Our [local hospital said they're running low on masks](https://www.courierpress.com/story/news/2020/03/18/coronavirus-deaconess-ask-public-provide-medical-face-masks/2865273001/) ([archive.org link](https://web.archive.org/web/20200326225658/https://www.courierpress.com/story/news/2020/03/18/coronavirus-deaconess-ask-public-provide-medical-face-masks/2865273001/)) and asked the community to [make some](https://www.deaconess.com/How-to-make-a-Face-Mask) ([archive.org link](https://web.archive.org/web/20200327003117/https://www.deaconess.com/How-to-make-a-Face-Mask)).
 My wife sews, so [she made a bunch](https://raw.githubusercontent.com/pmotch/surgical-mask-clip/master/readme_assets/sewn_masks.jpg).

-I also saw pictures on reddit showing what happens when you wear a surgical mask for a long time -- it's not good.
-I wondered if I could 3D print a clip that might bring some relief to make them more comfortable behind the ears, so I did.
+Then I saw pictures on reddit showing what happens when someone wears a surgical mask for a long time -- it's not good.
+I wondered if I could create a clip that might make them more comfortable behind the ears, so I did.

-I 3D printed a few different sized prototypes and she included them with the delivery of the masks to the hospital.
+I 3D printed a few different sized prototypes and she included them when she delivered the masks to the hospital.
 The person who accepted the donation liked the idea, took it to the hospital executive committee, and they said they wanted 200 more of the largest prototype I had.

-This project is that sucessful prototype.
+This project is that successful prototype.

 # Files